jenna-ingersoll-bfg/docusaurus-to-github-pages/docs/developer/dev_security.md

 :::

-### Restrictions on verifying with the Native Android SDK
+### Restrictions when using the Native Android SDK

 Big Fish servers do not implement inventory management for Android purchases.
 The Native Android SDK relies on Google Play and the Amazon Store to record customer inventories and purchase histories.